Do you know your Aero Bike from your Sportive bike? Or your Gravel Bike from your Time Trialer? Here’s how drop-bar bikes differ.

-Good for: day-in day-out reliability and comfort.
+Good for: day-in day-out reliability and comfort

 If you are planning on carrying any kind of load in your pannier a long distance and heading off for a few days, get a touring bike.

-Good for: touring, funnily enough!
+Good for: touring, commuting, smoother gravel riding

-Not good for: racing or any speed-work.
+Not good for: racing, any speed-work.

 Time Trial (TT) / Triathlon